sandworm-hq/sandworm-audit/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Manifest files**
+Whenever possible, please provide your `package.json` manifest file content (or at least a list of all the dependencies within), as well as your lockfile.

 **To Reproduce**
 Steps to reproduce the behavior.
-Here, whenever possible, please provide your `package.json` manifest file content (or at least a list of all the dependencies within), as well as your lockfile.

 **Expected behavior**
 A clear and concise description of what you expected to happen.